Cat & Dog Teeth Cleaning

 All dental procedures are performed while patients are under general anesthesia, because we have to clean both above and below their gum line, and extractions may be needed.
 To minimize risk and ensure your pet is in good health before their dental cleaning, we need to do preliminary blood work to check for internal problems.

-When A Dental Cleaning Is Necessary
+When A Cat or Dog Teeth Cleaning Is Necessary

 We generally recommend that your pet have their first professional dental cleaning between two and three years old.
 The symptoms listed below could also indicate when a cleaning is needed:

 - Bad breath